desmos-labs/themis/.docs/supported-apps/youtube.md

 # YouTube
-Users can connect their youtube account by posting a link to the verification data via:
+Users can connect their YouTube account by posting a link to the verification data inside the channel description.

-- the account channel description

-In both cases, the verification data must be a JSON object formed as described inside ["Verification data"](../verification-data.md).
+The verification data must be a JSON object formed as described inside ["Verification data"](../verification-data.md).

 ## Example channel
 An example channel can be found [here](https://www.youtube.com/channel/UCvu-RHbVTuLvF3HZqzEV-ZA/about).